MicrosoftDocs/semantic-kernel-docs/semantic-kernel/ai-orchestration/plugins/index.md

 :::row:::
    :::column span="1":::
       For example, in the [`WriterSkill` plugin](https://github.com/microsoft/semantic-kernel/tree/main/samples/skills/WriterSkill), each function has a semantic description that describes what the function does.
-Planner can then use this description to choose the best function to call based on a user's ask.
+A planner can then use these descriptions to choose the best functions to call to fulfill a user's ask.

-      In the picture on the right, planner would likely use the `ShortPoem` and `StoryGen` functions to satisfy the users ask thanks to the provided semantic descriptions.
+      In the picture on the right, a planner would likely use the `ShortPoem` and `StoryGen` functions to satisfy the users ask thanks to the provided semantic descriptions.
    :::column-end:::
    :::column span="3":::
         ![Semantic description within the WriterSkill plugin](../../media/writer-plugin-example.png)